CISMM/MicroscopeSimulator2/README.txt

 are required.
 Generate the Visual Studio solution file and build CLAPACK in Visual Studio.

+Note: If the build fails, you may need to modify the Tools setting on Visual Studio to only build using one parallel process.
+Otherwise, there can be contention for the output library file.

+7. Pull down the NanoITK submodule

+Edit MicroscopeSimculator2.gitmodule to change the name "cquammen" to your loging name for CS.
+Then do 'got submodule update --init" to pull in the submodule.

-7. Configure the MicroscopeSimulator2 project using CMake.
+8. Configure the MicroscopeSimulator2 project using CMake.
 Set VTK_DIR to the VTK build directory from step 4.
 Set ITK_DIR to the ITK build directory from step 5.
 Set CLAPACK_DIR to the CLAPACK build directory in step 6.